 Sign: Circumcision (Genesis 17:9-14).
 A symbol setting this family apart to God, showing that their fertility and future lay in God’s hands.

-3. Mosaic Covenant (Israel): God rescues Israel from slavery in Egypt and promises to make them his own treasured possession, a holy, set apart nation.
-He will personally dwell in their midst and bring them into the promise land.
+God rescues Israel from slavery in Egypt and promises to make them his own treasured possession, a holy, set apart nation.
+He will personally dwell in their midst and bring them into the promised land.
 He (Yahweh) will be their God and they (Israel) will be his people.
 Moreover, they will be a kingdom of priests that mediate his goodness and glory to all the nations.
 An epic role in redemptive history.

 Scripture: Exodus 19-24